 Potential benefits for each participant include feedback regarding health and diet.
 There are no potential risks

-given that biological specimens are saliva samples, which are obtained through non-invasive technique
+given that biological specimens are saliva samples, which are obtained through a non-invasive technique.

 Where is the study run from?

 When is the study starting and how long is it expected to run for?

 Who is the main contact?